apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 The Traffic Server core first evaluates the settings in the ssl_multicert.config file based on the server name.
 Then the core SNI callback executes the plugin registered SNI callback code.
 The plugin callback can access the servername by calling the openssl function SSL_get_servername().

-Processing will continue regardless of whether the hook callback executes :c:func:`TSSslVConnReenable()` since the openssl implementation does not allow for pausing processing during the openssl servername callback.
+Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the openssl implementation does not allow for pausing processing during the openssl servername callback.

 TS_SSL_CERT_HOOK